Journal of Travel Research

 The Journal of Travel Research is a bimonthly peer-reviewed academic journal covering tourism.
 The editor-in-chief is Geoffrey I. Crouch (La Trobe University, Australia).
-It was established in 1968 and is published by SAGE Publications.
+It was established in 1968 and is published by SAGE Publications for the Travel and Tourism Research Association.

 Abstracting and indexing

 The journal is abstracted and indexed in Scopus and the Social Sciences Citation Index.
 According to the Journal Citation Reports, the journal has a 2017 impact factor of 5.169.